larksystems/katikati_common_lib/README.md

 A library for shared UI components between Katikati UIs

 ### Generating model
-katikati_ui_lib & Infrastrucure should be in the same folder
+katikati_ui_lib & Infrastructure should be in the same folder
 ```
 /lark (or any other name)
   /katikati_ui_lib